 This command is used to copy data from the scratchpad to memory.
-After issuing the copy scratchpad command, the user must provide a 3-byte authorization pattern.
+After issuing the copy scratchpad command, the user must provide a 3-Byte authorization pattern.
 This pattern must exactly match the data contained in the three address registers (TA1, TA2, E/S, in that order).
-If the pattern matches, the AA (Authorization Accepted) flag will be set and the copy will begin.
-A logic 0 will be transmitted after the data has been copied until a reset pulse is issued by the user.
-Any attempt to reset the part will be ignored while the copy is in progress.
-Copy typically takes 30 $\mu s$ .
+If the pattern matches, the AA (authorization accepted) flag is set and the copy begins.
+A logic 0 is transmitted after the data has been copied until the user issues a reset pulse.
+Any attempt to reset the part is ignored while the copy is in progress.
+Copy typically takes 30μs.

 The data to be copied is determined by the three address registers.
-The scratchpad data from the beginning offset through the ending offset, will be copied to memory, starting at the target address.
-Anywhere from 1 to 32 bytes may be copied to memory with this command.
-Whole bytes are copied even if only partially written.
-The AA flag will be cleared only by executing a write scratchpad command.
+The scratchpad data, from the beginning offset through the ending offset, is copied to memory, starting at the target address.
+Anywhere from 1 to 32 Bytes can be copied to memory with this command.
+Whole Bytes are copied even if only partially written.
+The AA flag is cleared only by executing a write scratchpad command.